firatkiral/Blender-GANeuralNet/README.md

-Blender-GANeuralNet
+GANeuralNet
 ===================

+JavaScript implementation of Blender-GANeuralNet

-Experiement with genetic algorythm and neural network ( coded in cython ) in Blender Game Engine
+Experiement with genetic algorythm and neural network.